 In a nutshell

-The aviation industry is already balancing a need for cost reduction with exciting technological advancements in flight.
-With demand for air travel predicted to increase, industry needs more talented aircraft engineers with excellent technical knowledge and strong business acumen.
-Gain applicable skills and take your career to new heights with a degree in aircraft engineering with pilot studies.
+Demand for air travel is predicted to increase and there are exciting technological advancements in flight.
+With the aviation industry in need of talented aircraft engineers with excellent technical knowledge and strong business acumen, start a high-flying career with a degree in aircraft engineering with pilot studies.

-Salford is a prominent regional UK centre for aeronautics study and research.
-Providing a gateway to professional status, our popular Aircraft Engineering course is professionally accredited by the Royal Aeronautical Society (RAeS) and Institution of Mechanical Engineers (IMechE), so you'll be educated to the highest industry standards.
+Salford is a regional UK centre for aeronautics study and research.
+Providing a gateway to professional status, our popular aircraft engineering course is professionally accredited by the Royal Aeronautical Society (RAeS) and Institution of Mechanical Engineers (IMechE), so you'll be educated to the highest industry standards.

 - Study the essential elements of aircraft design and complete experiments and project work in specialised aeronautical laboratories

 - Specialise in propulsion, computational fluid dynamics, aerodynamics, materials and structures

 - Experience a flight test project at Cranfield University’s National Flying Laboratory Centre